Yoo Ah-in: 2018–present: International acclaim and activism

 Yoo's performance was critically acclaimed.
 Jennie Kermode from Eye of Film wrote, "With a greater focus on character than plot, the film benefits from solid acting all round [...]
 It's Yoo, however, who is the standout, taking his character through a remarkable arc."
 Nikki Baughan of Screen International wrote in his Fantasia International Film Festival review, "Working without dialogue, Yoo Ah-in resists the easy temptation of extreme physical expression; instead, he deploys restraint in his movements, conveying Tae-in's soul-destroying lack of options in his hangdog expression, his downcast eyes, his frantic attempts to cover up bloodstains in the dust."
 Nick Allen of Roger Ebert was similarly positive, saying, "Yoo Ah-in of #Alive giving a compelling, full-bodied performance."
 Jack Cameron wrote for The Film Magazine, "Yoo Ah-in, who was so excellent in Burning, is just as strong here, communicating everything with his highly expressive body language and his deliberately passive facial expressions.
 His breathing and grunting noises often hold your attention more strongly than some of the written dialogue".

 For his roles in both #Alive and Voice of Silence, Yoo was named "Actor of the Year" at the 2020 Cine 21 Awards.
-For his performance in Voice of Silence, he won Best Leading Actor and Popular Star awards at the 41st Blue Dragon Film Awards, and became the second actor to win best actor award twice before the age of 40, following Sol Kyung-gu.
+For his performance in Voice of Silence, he won Best Leading Actor and Popular Star awards at the 41st Blue Dragon Film Awards, and became the second actor to win best actor award twice before the age of 40, following Sul Kyung-gu.
 He also won Best Actor in the Film Category at the 57th Baeksang Arts Awards, Cheval Noir Award for Best Actor at the 25th Fantasia International Film Festival, and Best Actor awards at the 30th Buil Film Awards and 15th Asian Film Awards respectively in 2021 for his performance in Voice of Silence.